ajwhitin/TieTech/README.md

 - Real time data conversion

 **Getting Started and Usage**

-There are two options for running the application.
-You can run it as a standalone application or run it via MATLAB.

 To run via MATLAB:
 1. download the TieTech_A_With_Threshold_Complete.mlapp
 2. instal arduino MATLAB Support Package for Arduino Hardware